 Microwave Peanut Brittle Ingredients

-You only need 6 simple ingredients for this easy microwave peanut brittle.
-All of which you should have already, so you should be good to go!
+You will only need 6 simple ingredients for this easy microwave peanut brittle.
+You probably have all 6 ingredients already, so you should be good to go!
 However, just in case, here’s a list:

 - Light corn syrup